kubeflow/website/content/docs/pipelines/sdk/sdk-overview.md

 <a id="lightweight-component"></a>
 ### Creating lightweight components

-This section describes how to TODO
+This section describes how to create lightweight Python components that do not require you to build a container image.
+Lightweight components simplify prototyping and rapid development, especially in a Jupyter notebook environment.

 <img src="/docs/images/pipelines-sdk-lightweight.svg"
   alt="Building lightweight Python components"